-1. How can Novinium get the same cable life extension without a soak period?
+How can Novinium achieve effective cable-life extension without a soak period?
 It would seem to me that Novinium puts less fluid into the cable than one would get with a soak period.

 In this third of five sub-posts we will explore the role of the anti-oxidants (AO).
-Every human knows the benefits of including anti-oxidants in their diets.
-I am not as susceptible to oxidative damage, because I keep my temperature lower – that way I do not have to consume foul tasting raspberries and blueberries.
-Besides their sickening sweet taste, the antioxidants found in berries are single-shot deals.
+Every human knows the benefits of including anti-oxidants in their diets, consuming foods such as raspberries and blueberries.
+Besides their sweet taste, the antioxidants found in berries are single-shot deals.
 A single anti-oxidant molecule consumes a single oxidizer.
-What we need for cables is a molecule that quenches the nasty oxidizer and then regenerates itself – indefinitely.
+What we need for cables is a molecule that quenches the nasty oxidizer and then regenerates itself—indefinitely.
 It would be nice for people too, but don’t hold your breath.
 For cables the folks at BASF® and Novinium have a solution.

-The primary AO in Novinium’s Ultrinium™ fluid formulations is BASF’s Irgastab® Cable KV10.
-Furthermore all of the components of the Ultrinium UV package have anti-oxidant properties.
+The primary AO in Novinium’s Cablecure 732 fluid formulation is BASF’s Irgastab® Cable KV10.
+Furthermore all of the components of the Cablecure 732 UV package have anti-oxidant properties.
 These materials were described in To UV or not to UV.
 In the vernacular, these UV components are “two-fers” or “two-for-one” ingredients, because they fulfill at least two1 independent and important life-extension functions.

 1Ferrocene and Tinuvin® 123 are “three-fers.”
 Ferrocene is an anti-oxidant (AO), an ultra-violet absorber (UVA), and a voltage stabilizer.
 Tinuvin® 123 is an anti-oxidant (AO), a hindered amine light stabilizer (HALS), and a methanolic corrosion inhibitor.